Skip to content

 • Synchronize your data across sessions and devices

-• Identify likely safe foods that appear well tolerated
+• Identify likely friendly foods that appear well tolerated using data-driven analysis

 • Track elimination diet progress and effectiveness